 EasyVideoPlayer has been around for a couple of years and it’s still selling very strong today.

 With software, you can really track what people are doing.
 I know what tabs people are clicking on, what buttons people are clicking on, and what pages they’re in.
 In new versions, we’ve got things built in, if people click for support on a specific page, it will tell me exactly what they were doing at that point.

 Obviously, this is all without sharing any personal information.
-It just allows you get intelligent information which helps you make better products in the future.
+It just allows you to get intelligent information which helps you make better products in the future.

 Anything can be software.

 You can take an information product and turn it into software by making it a web app.
 If you do that, then immediately you are unique in your market place.
 You’re not just another ebook.
 You are probably one of the only software solutions.

 Finding and Working with Software Developers

 I find that a lot of people are trying to save money, so they ask, “Where’s the cheapest place I can outsource to?”
 That’s not the question you need to be asking.
 At the end of the day, you need to be looking at who’s going to be giving you the best quality product.